 2. Project budget.

-4. A DVD or VHS copy of a previously completed work, preferably documentary, of the applicant.
-If possible, send a copy you do not need returned.
+4. A sample of a previously completed work, preferably documentary, of the applicant.

-5. If possible, a DVD or VHS copy of an edited excerpt of the project that is being proposed in this application.
+5. If possible, a sample edited excerpt of the project that is being proposed in this application.

 We accept proposals at any time.
 It typically takes 2-3 weeks to process an application.
 CID receives many more project proposals than we can accept, and the application process is competitive.
-Please address any questions to Fred Simon at FSimon@documentaries.org.
+Please address any questions to Susi Walsh at Susi@documentaries.org.

 CID charges a 5% administrative fee on any funds that it receives for the project.
 Selected projects will be listed in the CID filmography and eligible to receive contributions and grants under our tax status.